rlew631/SpotMicroESP32/README.md

 - to verify:
   - esp32s with small built-in screen
   - TTL cable

-__Notes/to-do:__
+- ordered:
+  - OLED LCD
+  - gryoscope / accelerometer
+  - micro usb to DIP
+  - latching buttons
+  - LIPO battery
+  - voltage sensor
+  - 30A current sensor
+  - LM2596 DC buck step down converter
+  - 20A SZBK07 DC-DC 20A Stepdown Converter
+  - ESP32 CAM
+  - 19mm push button
+  - ESP32CAM module
+  - 22AWG silicone wire
+  - RPLIDAR

+## Notes/to-do:
 - Try to extend the servo cables once the driver board is mounted
-- find a way to mount lower servos towards the body like stanford pupper project
+- find a way to mount lower servos towards the body like stanford pupper project.
+Or look into a cable driven system like the MIT cheetah project

-Old readme stuff:
+# Old readme stuff:

 My take on a SpotMicro with an optimized design for supportfree 3D-printing and integration of an ESP32-DevKitC.
 This is still a Work-in-Progress!